Design

 The Cybar is considered under a pax so 'camp attacks' which are a common event in some LARP are much less likely to happen.
 This is partly for practical reasons as fights around the buildings at night can get messy with Lasertag reflec.

-However it is not protected by some magical shield against violence (like some LARP).
+However the Cybar is not protected by some magical shield against violence (like some LARP).
 If players wish to start a fight with somebody who shows up or even among themselves then that's up to them.

 If some in-game event from a linear is unresolved or naturally follows characters back to the Cybar likewise there's nothing stopping it happening there.